AATHIOBUSRE/PythonHomeTask-Aganitha/README.md

 - [TestPyPI](https://test.pypi.org): To test publishing my package before uploading to the real PyPI.
 - [GitHub](https://github.com/AATHIOBUSRE/PythonHomeTask-Aganitha): I pushed my code here.
 - [Poetry Documentation](https://python-poetry.org): I followed this to learn how to build and publish a package.
-- [Tutorial].(https://biopython.org/docs/dev/Tutorial/chapter_entrez.html)-I learned this tutorial to get and fetch the details of Papers
+- [Tutorial](https://biopython.org/docs/dev/Tutorial/chapter_entrez.html): I learned this tutorial to get and fetch the details of Papers

 ---